cschaefer26/ClassifierAWS/README.md

 # Classifier AWS Deployment

-This is a minimal implementation of a text classifier containing the code-infrastructure for deploying it to to the AWS cloud CDK.
+This is a minimal implementation of a pipeline that deploys a simple text classifier into the AWS cloud using the AWS Cloud Development Kit (CDK).

 # Installation